oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/securing-the-rest-endpoint.md

 ## Internal to the cluster data encryption

-Most Kubernetes implementations can run a service mesh like Linkerd (other service mesh implementations are of course available).
+Most Kubernetes implementations can run a service mesh like Linkerd (other service mesh implementations are of course available, for exa mple Istio and the Oracle [Service Mesh](https://www.oracle.com/uk/cloud/cloud-native/service-mesh/)).
 These can provide many capabilities, but they usually offer mechanisms whereby you can encrypt internal communications within the cluster.

 If you are operating a distributed Kubernetes cluster where the microservices are spread around with physical separation  between the nodes, then this may be a good approach to ensuring that a wide area communications provider (or someone that's hacked into them) cannot access the data (though usually wide area links would have their own encryption applied to protect the actual connection).